BA (Hons) Photography

 Apply directly to the University if you live outside the UK.

-The diversity of course content on the Photography degree, in practical and theoretical modules, ensures that you graduate with an all-round critical understanding of photography and its relationship to a range of other media forms.
+The diversity of course content on this Photography degree ensures that you graduate with an all-around understanding of photography and its relationship to a range of other media forms and visual culture in general.
+We also work a lot on your overall confidence, especially with regard to presenting your ideas, collaborating with others and developing your own personal industry network.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.